Donate Now

 Related News

-Freedom Studios: transforming a theatre company’s approach to community engagement
+Freedom Studios: transforming a theatre company’s approach to community engagement.

 Freedom Studios is a theatre company that nurtures new and experienced artists in Bradford and connects communities and audiences with new work.
 Amal supported Freedom Studios to take BD Stories, two new plays (No.4 by Asma Elbadawi and Pashto Thriller by Aina J Khan) into Muslim communities.
 They were performed at six community centres and one school and at Kala Sangam arts centre in the city centre.
 Amal's support was designed to take theatre that resonated with communities directly to them and provide opportunities to engage in workshops with Muslim artists.
 Alex Chisolm, Director, Dramaturg and Producer, was Co-Artistic Director of Freedom Studios at the time.
 She discussed with us the impact the project had.